AirSage/Petrel/README.md

 Petrel offers some important improvements over the storm.py module provided with Storm:

-* Topologies are implemented in 100% Python (using the generic JVMPetrel jar)
+* Topologies are implemented in 100% Python
 * Petrel's packaging support automatically sets up a Python virtual environment for your topology and makes it easy to install additional Python packages.
 * "petrel.mock" allows testing of single components or single chains of related components.
 * Petrel automatically sets up logging for every spout or bolt and logs a stack trace on unhandled errors.